Scille/parsec-cloud/docs/rfcs/1027-workspace-chain-of-command.md

                 // ...
                 // New field
                 {
-                    // If all OWNERs have been revoked, it is up to a user with the highest role
+                    // If all OWNERs have been revoked, it is up to a non-OUTSIDER user
-                    // to self-promote themselves to OWNER.
+                    // with the highest role to self-promote themselves to OWNER.
-                    // If `true`, we are among those users and can call `self_promote_to_workspace_owner`.
+                    // If `true`, we are among those users...
+This is our chance to
+                    // become king of the Realm!
                     "name": "can_self_promote_to_owner",
                     "type": "Boolean",
                     // Introduced in Parsec 3.9.0